underlines/awesome-ml/llm-tools.md

 - [memary](https://github.com/kingjulio8238/memary) Longterm Memory for Autonomous Agents with Routing Agent (ReAct) Knowledge Graph creation and retrieval with Neo4j, Memory Stream and Entity Knowledge Store
 - [maestro](https://github.com/Doriandarko/maestro) Subagent orchestration that breaks down tasks into subtasks and orchestrates its execution and allows for refinement supporting Claude, Groq, GPT-4o and local Ollama/LMStudio
 - [AutoGroq](https://github.com/jgravelle/AutoGroq) Create AutoGen compatible teams with assistants and workflows from a simple text prompt
+- [FinRobot](https://github.com/AI4Finance-Foundation/FinRobot) AI Agent Platform for Financial Applications using LLMs
+- [llama-fs](https://github.com/iyaja/llama-fs) organizes a folder and renames files on your system by looking at each file and creating a useful structure based on metadata and common conventions

 ## Multi Modal